s-ol/mmm/root/articles/mmmfs/mmmfs/text$markdown.md

 # The Fileder Unified Data Model
 The Fileder Model is the underlying unified data storage model.
-Like almost all current data storage and access models it is based fundamentally on the concept of a hierarchical tree-structure.
+Like many data storage models it is based fundamentally on the concept of a hierarchical tree-structure.

 <mmm-embed path="tree_mainstream">schematic view of an example tree in a mainstream filesystem</mmm-embed>

-In common filesystems as pictured, data can be organized hierarchically into *folders* (or *directories*), which serve only as containers of *files*, in which data is actually stored.
+In common filesystems, as pictured, data can be organized hierarchically into *folders* (or *directories*), which serve only as containers of *files*, in which data is actually stored.
 While *directories* are fully transparent to both system and user (they can be created, browser, listed and viewed by both), *files* are, from the system perspective, mostly opaque and inert blocks of data.

-Some metadata is associated with them (filesize, access permissions), but notably the type of data is generally not actually stored in the filesystem, but is determined loosely based on multiple heuristics based on the system and context, notably:
+Some metadata, such as file size and access permissions, is associated with each file, but notably the type of data is generally not actually stored in the filesystem, but determined loosely based on multiple heuristics depending on the system and context.
+Some notable mechanism are:
 - Suffixes in the name are often used to indicate what kind of data a file should contain.
   However there is no standardization over this, and often a suffix is used for multiple incompatible versions of a file-format.
 - Many file-formats specify a specific data-pattern either at the very beginning or very end of a given file.
   On unix systems the `libmagic` database and library of these so-called *magic constants* is commonly used to guess the file-type based on these fragments of data.
-  However, since not all file-formats use magic constants, and since the location and value of the magic constants varies between constants, files can often (considered to) be valid in multiple formats at the same time.
-  [TODO: quote: "Abusing file formats; or, Corkami, the Novella", Ange Albertini, PoC||GTFO 7]
 - on UNIX systems files to be executed are checked by a variety of methods to determine which format would fit. for script files, the "shebang" (`#!`) can be used to specify the program that should parse this file in the first line of the file.
   [@TODO: src: https://stackoverflow.com/questions/23295724/how-does-linux-execute-a-file]